 Addiction is a very common term.
 When we hear the word addiction, we immediately think of alcohol, drugs, nicotine, or gambling.
 But the word addiction actually means our actions regarding the aforementioned things.
 Addiction is the compulsive act of continuing using things to gain pleasure, but the compulsive acts interfere with daily life.
 It interferes with our ability to meet commitments and be financially responsible.
 Addiction of any kind can destroy not only your well-being—but that of your family and friends.
 When addiction has gotten to this point, it’s best to seek help in detoxing and gaining success in recovery.
 This article will cover detoxing from drugs and alcohol, and what to expect when going through the detox process.

 Why Detox is Necessary When Quitting Drugs and Alcohol

 Detoxing is a vital step on the road to recovery.
 Detox is the physical phase of removing any drugs or alcohol from your system and should be done with medical advice.
-It can be dangerous, and it is a difficult stage to go through.
-Drug treatment centers, such as Pax House, are there to help you through this physical stage.
+It can be dangerous, and it is a difficult stage to go through. sober living home in pasadena, such as Pax House, are there to help you through this physical stage.

 How Does Anxiety Play a Role in Detoxing